Bishop Kelley High School

-Bishop Kelley High School is an American Lasallian Catholic high school with 905 students, grades 9 to 12, located at 41st and Hudson Avenue, in the center of the Tulsa metropolitan area (in the Midtown area), on a campus spanning just over 47 acres (150,000 m^{2}).
+Bishop Kelley High School is an American Lasallian Catholic high school with 905 students, grades 9 to 12, at 41st and Hudson Avenue, in the center of the Tulsa metropolitan area (in the Midtown area), on a campus spanning just over 47 acres (150,000 m^{2}).
 The school is formerly a function of the Roman Catholic Diocese of Tulsa, but is now incorporated separately, and operates in the Lasallian tradition of the Brothers of the Christian Schools (Christian Brothers or the French Christian Brothers).

 Bishop Kelley is a comprehensive secondary school with a college-preparatory style curriculum consisting of tracks designed to fit a variety of learning abilities and interests.
-Bishop Kelley students come from 53 different zip codes, with incoming freshmen and transfer students matriculating from more than 30 middle schools across Northeast Oklahoma.
-Students come from a variety of faith and educational backgrounds.
-They are traditionally welcomed with extensive freshman orientation activities.

-Though Bishop Kelley is the flagship diocesan Catholic high school for the Diocese of Tulsa, it serves both Catholic and non-Catholic students.
+Though Bishop Kelley is the diocesan Catholic high school for the Diocese of Tulsa, it serves both Catholic and non-Catholic students.
 The school consistently ranks as one of the best private high schools in Oklahoma.